tobper/ObjectCompare/README.md

 ### Order of execution

+Each object pair will be compared according to the following order of execution.

 1. Value type check

-   Performs an equal check (==) if the type is a value type.
+   Objects are equal if the type is a value type and an equal check (==) returns true;

 1. Null value check

-   Values are equal if both values are null.
+   Objects are equal if both references are null.
-   Values are **not** equal if one of the values is null.
+   Objects are **not** equal if one of the references is null.

 1. ReferenceEquals check

-   Values are equal if Object.ReferenceEquals returns true.
+   Objects are equal if `Object.ReferenceEquals(x1, x2)` returns true.

 1. Visited objects check